moved by: Andrew McMahon

 2004:

-I’m in the backseat of a car driven by this guy I have a crush on, a year older, who, alas - is in love with my best friends.
+I’m in the backseat of a car driven by this guy I have a crush on, a year older, who, alas - is in love with my best friend.
 We’re both back there singing along to your standard teenager in the early 2000’s hip hop, probably some crude “My Neck, My Back” in there.
 All of a sudden: the riff to “Punk Rock Princess” enters the chat.
 I’ve started to get IN to this kind of millennial punk: Simple Plan, the most emo of the Avril early catalogue.
 But this song hits me.
 It creates me, it stays with me for a lifetime - it makes me want to be: a punk rock princess.
 So I probably go home and download it on Limewire.
 At some point, probably also illegally on the internet, I also run into “I Woke Up in a Car.”
 Changed.
 My life has been soundtracked.

 Cue: Konstantine.
 At another friend’s house, and she says, Oh, you gotta hear THIS Something Corporate song.
 It’s mad long, so buckle up.
 We surround the computer for the full 8 minutes and 45 seconds of pure, youthful, emo heartbreak.
 I’m stunned.
 Why did Konstantine hit me so hard?
 I don’t know.
 It was the time, it was the place, surrounded by friends, living day to day in a box full of CDs and teenage emotion.
 Later on, in physics class, because I had no idea what the fuck he was talking about, I would write all the words of the song into the left margin of my notebook.
 I knew them all and I probably still do.
 I saw myself somewhere in there: the blonde hair, the 11:11 (more to come on that,) the “nights when were drinking,” the feelings of heartbreak and wondering what goes through the person’s mind that you are, so innocently and stupidly, in love with when you’re 17.

 Also (circa) 2024: my sister’s best friend leaves her trapper keeper of CD’s at our house.
 They’ve been listening to emo longer than me, starting with Good Charlotte and then going a little bit harder into Senses Fail territory.
 I comb through it and find “North.”
 Ah!
 I love Something Corporate!
 Borrowing (stealing) this.
-It became mind in more ways than one, forever, and my god, when I listen to the lyrics now, what an interesting teenager I was.
+It became mind in more ways than one, forever, and my god, when I listen to the lyrics now, what a weirrd teenager I was.
 It’s SO poetic, and a lot of it doesn’t make sense to me even now, honestly.
 North is dark with catastrophic crescendos of choruses and sentences like “I can still be ruthless if you let me” that for whatever reason, tattooed my poetic, quirky little heart.
 We have the blue vinyl record now, and it lives up on the wall, showcased as one of our “G.O.A.T” albums.

 2005-2009: College